hamedpardazesh2020/ai_chat_bot/README.md

 ### Structured logging & metrics
 Each request is logged with a unique `X-Request-ID`.
-Metrics can be harvested by polling `/metrics` and include aggregated counters for requests, responses, and errors.
+Metrics can be harvested by polling `/metrics` and include aggregated counters for chat activity (session creation and message posts), responses, and errors.
+Introspection endpoints such as `/metrics` and `/health` are intentionally excluded from the counters so the statistics focus solely on live conversation traffic.

 #### Disabling metrics collection
 Set the environment variable `METRICS_ENABLED=false` (or the equivalent setting